henry-luo/mark/docs/mark-model.md

 - `Array`, `number`, `boolean` and `null` values are not allowed in Mark content.
 - Consecutive strings must be merged into one string.

-These restrictions are defined so that Mark content model can align with that of HTML and XML element content model.
+These restrictions are defined so that Mark content model can align with that of HTML and XML.

 ### 2.1 Core API